ChanTsune/django-boost/README.md

 ```

-It is necessary to set `HttpStatusCodeExceptionMiddleware` to use
+This Middleware is required when using `HttpStatusCodeExceptionMiddleware`

 ### Template context